open5e/open5e/source/Spellcasting/spells_a-z/h/heat-metal.rst

 If a creature is holding or wearing the object and takes the damage from it, the creature must succeed on a Constitution saving throw or drop the object if it can.
-If it doesn’t drop the object, it has disadvantage on attack rolls and ability checks until the start of your next turn.
+If it doesn't drop the object, it has disadvantage on attack rolls and ability checks until the start of your next turn.

 **At Higher Levels.** When you cast this spell using a spell slot of 3rd